Keep it classy with a fine leather case for that iPhone 13

 The most affordable leather case on our list is actually made from genuine Italian Nappa leather.
 The soft material is coated for durability, but it only comes in two colors.

-Just the holster: Waterfield Designs Latigo Leather iPhone Holster
+Just the holster: WaterField Designs Latigo Leather iPhone Holster

-For those that prefer a naked iPhone or just need a hands-free method to carry it around, this leather holster from Waterfirld Designs will be just the thing.
+This leather holster from WaterField Designs will be just the thing for those who prefer a naked iPhone or just need a hands-free method to carry it around.
 Strong built-in magnets make it possible to clip the holster to any waistband or pocket.

 Slim wallet: Mujjo Full Leather Wallet Case

-We would be remiss to have a list of theater cases and not include a good wallet case.
+We would be remiss to have a list of leather cases and not include a good wallet case.
 Mujjo makes a handsome leather case that incorporates a slim pocket on the back for carrying cards or cash.
-The microfiber lining on the inside will make your iPhone 13 feel right cozy.
+The microfiber lining on the inside will make your iPhone 13 feel right and cozy.

 Minimalist pick: Nomad Leather Skin

 It doesn't get more minimal than this.
 The Nomad Leather Skin is not a case per se; it's an adhesive leather backing you can affix to the iPhone 13.
-This skin works to protect against scratches and it adds a unique look to the naked iPhone.
+This skin works to protect against scratches, and it adds a unique look to the naked iPhone.

 All the pretty colors: Bellroy Phone Case